You're in safe hands

 There are some cases where rectification would not be possible, for example where we have anonymised your personal data for market research purposes or statistical analysis.
 In these cases it would not be possible to identify your data, so it would be impossible to verify its accuracy or restrict its use or delete it.

 Right to restrict processing

 You can limit the way NS&I uses your personal data if you are concerned about the accuracy of the data or how it is being used.
 If necessary, you can also stop NS&I deleting your data.
 Together, these opportunities are known as your ‘right to restriction’.

-Like the right to rectification, this right applies to data processing for any of the purposes listed in the lawful bases section, unless we have anonymised your personal data (for example, for market research purposes or statistical analysis).
+Like the right to restriction, this right applies to data processing for any of the purposes listed in the lawful bases section, unless we have anonymised your personal data (for example, for market research purposes or statistical analysis).
 In these cases it would not be possible to identify your data in order to restrict its use.

 You can ask us to temporarily restrict the use of your data when we are considering: